-Flight 587 Memorial Scholarship provides financial aid to children, spouses and financial dependents of individuals killed as a direct result of American Airlines Flight 587’s crash in the Belle Harbor neighborhood of Queens, New York on the morning of November 12, 2001.
-In the spirit of the World Trade Center Memorial Scholarship, this program helps the 266 families who lost loved ones cover the cost of attending college in New York State.
+American Airlines Flight 587 Memorial Scholarship provides access to a college education for children, spouses, and financial dependents of individuals who died as a direct result of American Airlines Flight 587’s crash in Rockaway, Queens, New York on November 12, 2001.

-- Be children, spouses and financial dependents of those who died as a direct result of the American Airlines Flight 587 crash on November 12, 2001 in Belle Harbor, Queens, New York.
+- be either a child, spouse or financial dependent of an individual who died as a direct result of the American Airlines Flight 587 crash on November 12, 2001 in Rockaway, Queens, New York;

 How to Apply

-- Current New York State residents: Complete the Free Application for Federal Student Aid (FAFSA) and TAP on the Web application.
-FAFSA and TAP applications and instructions are available at www.hesc.ny.gov.
+- Current New York State residents must complete the Free Application for Federal Student Aid (FAFSA) and the TAP on the Web application linked directly to the FAFSA.

-HESC will make payments to schools on behalf of students upon certification of eligibility and submission of appropriate financial aid applications.
+HESC makes payments to schools upon certification of eligibility and submission of appropriate financial aid applications.